catppuccin/nvim/README.md

 | [overseer.nvim](https://github.com/stevearc/overseer.nvim) | overseer |
 | [nvim-treesitter-context](https://github.com/nvim-treesitter/nvim-treesitter-context) | treesitter_context |

 These integrations allow catppuccin to set the theme of various plugins.
-To enable an integration you just need to set it to `true` (there are also some special integrations), for example:
+To enable an integration you just need to set it to `true`, for example:

 ```lua
 require("catppuccin").setup({